 Customer Flow: Keeping Your Customers on Track Toward Their Purchase

 By Samuel Kellett

 Customer Flow: Keeping Your Customers on Track Toward Their Purchase

 Table of Contents

 How does your customers' flow relate to the ideal customer experience?

-In E-commerce, when we think of flow, we think of the paths that customers follow in our online stores.
+In digital commerce, when we think of flow, we think of the paths that customers follow in our online stores.
 But in psychology, flow refers to a mental state.
 It’s what people experience when they’re completely absorbed by an activity, losing their sense of space and time.

 The ideal customer experience intertwines these concepts of flow: the user flow paths that we design should avoid disrupting the customer’s flow.

 The consulting firm Bain & Company understands this difference as the delivery gap.
 Their research indicates that only 8% of online store customers feel that the user experience delivers to their needs.